hyperledger/toc/governing-documents/security.md

 Discussions about each reported vulnerability **SHOULD** be carried out in the private GitHub security advisory about the vulnerability.
-If necessary, a private channel specific to the issue may be created on the Hyperledger Discord server with invited participants added to the discussion.
+If necessary, a private channel specific to the issue **MAY** be created on the Hyperledger Discord server with invited participants added to the discussion.

 **Alternative:** Projects **MAY** document on their security policy that they use other forums for private discussion forums for approved maintainers and